zaguiini/create-sandbox/README.md

 Now all you need to do is to start the sandboxed application and let your ideas change the world!

+### Using a local folder

+It's possible to use an already existing folder instead of cloning a Github repo.
+Just pass the folder name as the argument and you should be good to go!

 ### Using a custom build script

 You can passing the `-b` option to specify a custom `build` script.
 Example: